 The rich and poor have this in common: The Lord made them both.
 (Proverbs 22:2)

-Continuum plays on the same social divide.
+Continuum played on the same social divide.
 In some dystopic future, corporations have taken over the world.
 (They haven’t already?)
-A group of terrorists (or freedom fighters) travel through time to our present day that they might stop those corporations before they become all powerful.
+A group of terrorists (or freedom fighters) travels through time to our present-day that they might stop those corporations before they become all-powerful.
 The supposed good guy comes back to stop them but as the show moves forward she begins to wonder if she really wants to defend and fight for the future she left.

 React: One of my favorite books of the Bible is James.
 He doesn’t pull any punches when he says things like:

 Those who are rich should boast that God has humbled them.
 They will fade away like a little flower in the field.
 The hot sun rises and the grass withers; the little flower droops and falls, and its beauty fades away.
 In the same way, the rich will fade away with all of their achievements.

 Is it not the rich who are exploiting you?
 Are they not the ones who are dragging you into court?
 Are they not the ones who are blaspheming the noble name of him to whom you belong?

 Look here, you rich people: Weep and groan with anguish because of all the terrible troubles ahead of you.
 Your wealth is rotting away, and your fine clothes are moth-eaten rags.
 Your gold and silver are corroded.
 The very wealth you were counting on will eat away your flesh like fire.
 This corroded treasure you have hoarded will testify against you on the day of judgment… You have spent your years on earth in luxury, satisfying your every desire.
 You have fattened yourselves for the day of slaughter.